gubler/dotfiles/reference/Post-Install Setup.md

 # Post-Install Config

+## Local Aliases

+There are aliases that I create for work that I don't want in a public repository.
+During setup, a `.local_aliases.sh` file is created in your home directory that you can add aliases to that will not be added to the repository.

 ## gmvault

 You need to do the initial sync with gmvault manually so that the authorization tokens can be saved and the recurring task can then do a quick sync.